dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 - `-s` | `--remote-dsp-server` (optional, default: `http://0.0.0.0:3333`): URL of the DSP server where your data should be uploaded to, e.g. `https://api.dasch.swiss`
 - `-S` | `--remote-sipi-server` (optional, default: `http://0.0.0.0:1024`): URL of the remote SIPI IIIF server, e.g. `https://iiif.dasch.swiss`
 - `-t` | `--num-of-threads-for-preprocessing` (optional, default: 32): number of threads used for sending requests to the local SIPI
-  - depends on the number of cores that you assign to Docker
+  - depends on the number of CPUs assigned to Docker and the number of threads of SIPI (see above)
   - must be fine-tuned and optimized on every individual machine
 - `-T` | `--num-of-threads-for-uploading` (optional, default: 8): number of threads used for uploading the preprocessed files to the remote SIPI
   - depends on the number of cores available on the remote server